OCA/event/website_event_custom_registration/README.rst

-When an event is *free* or *external*, the native "Sold Out" / "Registrations Closed" labels and the navbar register link are suppressed, so the page never looks broken just because no native ticket is configured.
+When an event is *free* or *external*, the native "Sold Out" / "Registrations Closed" labels and the navbar register link are suppressed while registrations are open, so the page never looks broken just because no native ticket is configured.
+Once registrations close (the event has ended, is sold out or was cancelled), Odoo's standard "Registrations Closed" notice takes over by default; a per-event **Keep Custom Text When Closed** toggle keeps the custom message or button visible instead.

 When a non-native mode is selected, the backend event form also locks the native seat limit read-only and hides the registration statistics